ashNotKetchup/ashnotketchup.github.io/src/content/about/cv.md

 PhD, Artificial Intelligence & Music, Queen Mary Univesity of London `2027 (Expected)`

+MPhil, Electronic Engineering and Computer Science, Queen Mary Univesity of London `2024`

 MMus (with Distinction), Sonic Arts, Goldsmiths College University of London `2022`

-BA (First-Class), Philosophy (Minor in Mathematics), University of Warwick `2020`
+BA (First-Class), Liberal Arts (Major in Philosophy, Minor in Mathematics), University of Warwick `2020`

 ## Research Experience

 Research Assistant – [Goldsmiths Mocap Streamer](https://www.mocapstreamer.live/) (AHRC)  `2021-2023`
-- Developed software to support streaming of motion capture data
-- Investigated the impacts and potentials of telematic dance performance with a number of ethnography techniques (workshop, observation and interview)
+- Investigated the impacts and potentials of telematic dance performance across cultures, using a number of ethnography techniques (workshop, observation and interview)
+- Developed software to support streaming of non-normative motion capture data
 - Body sonification and interactive sound design for an [artistic intervention](https://www.mocapstreamer.live/figural-bodies) in accessiblity of metaverse technologies
 - Contributed to publications (Pending DIS 2024), presented at Being Human festival (performance) and SXSW (performance and panel)